cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

         Hps(msg) = H(DST_ext || msg || I2OSP(0, 1))

-    DST\_ext should be prefix-free encoded (e.g., by prepending one byte encoding the tag's length) to make it infeasible to find distinct (msg, DST\_ext) pairs that hash to the same value.
+    DST\_ext should be prefix-free encoded (e.g., by prepending one byte encoding the length of DST\_ext) to make it infeasible to find distinct (msg, DST\_ext) pairs that hash to the same value.

     This method ensures domain separation because
-    appending the byte I2OSP(0, 1) ensures that inputs to H inside Hps are distinct from those inside expand\_message: the final byte of DST\_prime encodes the length of DST, which is required to be nonzero ({{domain-separation}}, requirement 2), and DST\_prime is always appended to invocations of H inside expand\_message.
+    appending the byte I2OSP(0, 1) ensures that inputs to H inside Hps are distinct from those inside expand\_message.
+    Specifically, the final byte of DST\_prime encodes the length of DST, which is required to be nonzero ({{domain-separation}}, requirement 2), and DST\_prime is always appended to invocations of H inside expand\_message.

 3. (Prefix-only domain separation.)
     This method is only useful for domain separating invocations of H from expand\_message\_xmd.
-    It does not give domain separation for expand\_message\_xof or for HMAC-H.
+    It does not give domain separation for expand\_message\_xof or HMAC-H.

     To instantiate a prefix-only domain separated function Hpo, compute